FreemapSlovakia/freemap-mapnik/doc/INSTALL.md

    ```bash
    systemctl start imposm3
    ```
-1. Now you can optionally stop imposm service to prevent it from interrupring prerendering.
+1. Now you can optionally stop imposm service to prevent it from interrupting prerendering.
    You can start it later after pre-rendering has been finished.
    You can also start it somewhere during pre-rendering to catch-up and stop again, to apply some recent updates.
 1. Delete content of `./expires` directory